+Listing Rules: and

-- a) have a written policy for complying with its continuous disclosure obligations under the Listing Rules; and - b) disclose that policy or a summary of it.
+Yes a) have a written policy for complying with its

+continuous disclosure obligations under the

-The Company has in place a Continuous Disclosure Policy to ensure compliance with continuous disclosure obligations imposed by the Corporations Act 2001 and the ASX Listing Rules.
+The Company has a Continuous Disclosure Policy to ensure compliance with continuous disclosure obligations imposed by the Corporations Act 2001 and the ASX Listing Rules.
 The Continuous Disclosure Policy sets out the Company's obligations and its policies and procedures to ensure timely and accurate disclosure of price sensitive information to the market.

-Details of the Company's Continuous Disclosure Policy can be found on the Company's website http://en.idtaus.com.au/investor-centre/corporate-governance/
+Details of the Company's Continuous Disclosure Policy can be found on the Company's website http://en.idtaus.com.au/investor-centre/corporate-governance/ b) disclose that policy or a summary of it.